GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (67) .md

 **Range**: 10 yards

 **Effect**: You psychically give an undead creature you can perceive a missive or order, which can take the form of a single sentence, that is accompanied by a word or a gesture.
 It must succeed a [Will] save or follow through with it so long as it does not violate its own moral tenets.
 Whatever is suggested cannot be something whose effect would be greater than a number of hours equal to the spell's tier.
-This cannot be something that would cause great harm or violate one's moral tenets.
-A mindless creature has disadvantage against this and clearly has no concerns with morlity or its own self preservation.
+This cannot be something that would knowingly cause great harm to it or violate their moral tenets.
+A mindless creature has disadvantage against this and clearly has no concerns with morality or its own self preservation.

 **At Higher Tiers**: For each tier above minimum, you may target an additional creature within range.

 **Critical Failure**: You have managed to attract the attention of those creatures you sought to tell.
 For a number of days equal to the points of failure, they will attempt to destroy you in any way they can.
 So long as you still have spell sickness during this time, they gain advantage on their attacks against you.
-Additionally, during this time, they will know the general direction towards you- butnot how far.
+Additionally, during this time, they will know the general direction towards you- but not how far exactly.

 #### Thornvalder